 Grading information from white belt to black belt

 (For guidance only.
-The official TAGB syllabus training manual is available to purchase from your instructor)
+The official TAGB syllabus training manual is available from your instructor.

 The assessment has a practical section, via the demonstration of movements on the floor, as well as a theory section, via questions on what they have learned so far.